 Q: What is an overpayment?

 A: An overpayment means unemployment benefits paid to and received by you to which you were not entitled.
 This includes amounts paid while an appeal by your former employer is pending prior to a decision being rendered against you, and amounts paid because you did not notify us of information that would have reduced or eliminated your benefit payment.
-You also are required to repay any benefits that are paid to you in error.

 Q: How do I repay an overpayment?